stijn-dejongh/ars-rethorica/manuscript/book1chapter13.md

 that, if a man wearing a ring lifts up his hand to strike or actually strikes, according to the written law he is guilty of wrongdoing, but in reality he is not; and this is a case for equity.

+{blurb, icon: pencil}
+**editor's note:** The idea of `equity` is highly similar to our modern concepts of "mercy" or "leniency" when faced with mitigating circumstances.
+{/blurb}

 If then our definition of equity is correct, it is easy to see what things and persons are equitable or not.
 Actions which should be leniently treated are cases for equity; errors, wrong acts, and misfortunes, must not be thought deserving of the same penalty.
 Misfortunes are all such things as are unexpected and not vicious; errors are not unexpected, but are not vicious; wrong acts are such as might be expected and vicious, for